Emma Koivisto

-Emma Wilhelmina Koivisto (born 25 September 1994) is a Finnish professional footballer who plays as a midfielder for Serie A Femminile club AC Milan and the Finland national team.
+Emma Wilhelmina Koivisto (/fi/ born 25 September 1994) is a Finnish professional footballer who plays as a midfielder for Serie A Femminile club AC Milan and the Finland national team.

 College career

 Koivisto attended Florida State University, playing for the Florida State Seminoles; she played an average of 20 games per season, scoring 2 goals in her time at college.

 Club career

 She previously played for HJK and FC Honka of the Naisten Liiga, as well as Kopparbergs/Göteborg FC, with whom she won the 2020 Damallsvenskan.

 She signed for Liverpool in July 2022 after spending 18 months with Brighton & Hove Albion, taking the number 2 shirt.

 On 26 June 2024, Koivisto signed a three-year deal with AC Milan.
 The transfer was effective 1 July 2024.
 She scored her first goal for Milan on 25 January 2025, in a 3–2 home win against AS Roma.

 International career

 She is a Finland women's national football team international, and was included in their squad for UEFA Women's Euro 2022.

 On 17 July 2024, Koivisto recorded her 100th cap for Finland in a 4–0 defeat to Italy.

 On 19 June 2025, Koivisto was called up to the Finland squad for the UEFA Women's Euro 2025.